mcharouk/aws/Certification/sysops.md

     * A cluster with vSphere HA enabled
     * A shared datastore
 * CachePercentDirty is a metric that indicates the amount of data that has not yet been loaded on S3 when using a File Gateway.

+# Inspector

+* assessment templates requires two mandatory parameters
+  * duration (frequency of scans)
+  * Rules Packages

+# Shield

+* Network ACLs are changed if attacks are on layer 3 or 4
+* WAF ACLs are updated if attacks are on layer 7
+* AWS support center must be contacted so that AWS Shield Response team can engage DDoS experts to mitigate DDoS attacks.
+* cloudwatch metrics under namespace AWS/DDoSProtection (Advanced Shield only)

+# Secrets Manager

+* Secret cross region replication can be activated.
+Keep same key name accross regions and copies
+  * secrets
+  * resource policies
+  * rotation policies
+  * tags

+# GuardDuty

+* GuardDuty sends initial events notifications within 5 minutes of the findings and all subsequent findings every 6 hours.